tymyrddin/purple/source/docs/lantern/red-lanterns/playbooks/123-chain.md

    - Use signed BGP communities for additional validation layer
    - Requires widespread deployment (not currently available)

 The most effective countermeasure is **RPKI audit trail monitoring**, which would catch phase 2 before phase 3 executes.
-Most organisations don't have this because RPKI itself is new and auditing the validation infrastructure is not yet standard practice.
+Few have this in place, because RPKI itself is new and auditing the validation infrastructure is not yet standard practice.

 ## Operational security considerations